Learning to live in reciprocity with nature, one garden at a time.

-Working with landowners to design landscapes that enhance soil health, watershed resilience, support biodiversity, sequester carbon and produce a yield.
+We work with landowners to design landscapes and management plans that enhance soil health, watershed resilience, support biodiversity, sequester carbon and produce a yield.

-My design process begins with observation and an in-depth stakeholder survey and soil test.
+My design process begins with an in-depth stakeholder survey, site observation and analysis, and soil test.
 My goal is to support your vision for evolving your land.
 Understanding that the design is only the beginning, I guide clients through phases of growth and planning for change.
 Your home gardens should match your personality and vision.

 Growing highly productive, diversified forest gardens can take years.
 To be considered regenerative, there must be a focus on soil health, watershed restoration, increased biodiversity, carbon sequestration, and evolving the complex relationships between them.
 Caring for an evolving landscape of biodiversity requires a detailed maintenance plan, I can help.